 Third, it builds intuition.
 Editing quickly forces you to make decisive choices rather than endlessly tweaking.
 Over time, those decisions become faster and better.

 Save your extended editing sessions for the genuinely special images that deserve them.
 For everyday photos, two minutes is plenty.
+And when you have a batch of shots from the same session, batch editing lets you apply the same look across all of them in seconds.

 Common Editing Problems (And Quick Fixes)